 From Carate you can enter the park on foot at the La Leona Ranger station (camping sites with an outdoor shower) 1.2 miles (2 km) west along playa Madrigal.
 Camping sites with restrooms, a hand wash laundry area, and an outdoor shower are available.

 Sirena ranger station is 9 miles (15 km ) west along the beach.
 At high tide there are several rock outcroppings that block the way.
-In addition to camping Sirena has a large old bunk house where you can set up your mosquito net, and roll out your sleeping bag under a roof (reservation required).
+In addition to camping Sirena has a large old bunk house (renovated in 2016) where you can set up your mosquito net, and roll out your sleeping bag under a roof (reservation required).
 The airstrip at Sirena is open to charter or private flights with advance notice.

 From Sirena you can continue mostly along the beach (again only at low tide) to the San Pedrillo ranger station (14 miles, 23 km).
 Bunks and showers are available in addition to camping (reservation required).
 Lodges at Drake bay 11 miles (18 km) to the north often arrange entry to the park at San Pedrillo.